blthayer/disquip-bot/README.rst

 The internet is full of audio files that are available to you for no cost.
 For example, `myinstants.com`_ has all sorts of files.
 You can also easily make your own using your PC's microphone.
+Also, ``FFmpeg`_ is a *very* powerful tool that you could use to create clips.

 If you love `Age Of Empires`_ here are a few suggestions: